AG11101/Pizzeria_Project_Clone/README.md

 ### Prototype

-A geral prototype was never really made and documented because in the view of the developers the created wireframe gave enough of a vision how the frontend should also look like.
+A general prototype was never really made and documented because in the view of the developers the created wireframe gave enough of a vision how the frontend should also look like.
 Still these points were discussed and written down as attributes the frontend should definitely have:

 - Being able to navigate between home, player, league and login screen
 - Displaying and sorting data in tables